sojs-coder/forge/docs/api/Health.md

 The `Health` component manages the health points of a `GameObject`.
 It provides methods to take damage, heal, and a callback for when health reaches zero.

+## Constructor

+`new Health({ maxHealth, onDeath })`

+-   `maxHealth?: number`
+    The maximum health points this object can have.
+Defaults to `100`.

+-   `onDeath?: () => void`
+    An optional callback function that is executed when `currentHealth` drops to `0` or below.
+Defaults to an empty function.

 ## Properties

 -   `maxHealth: number`
     The maximum health points this object can have.
-Defaults to `100`.

 -   `currentHealth: number`
     The current health points of the object.
 Initialized to `maxHealth`.

 -   `onDeath?: () => void`
     An optional callback function that is executed when `currentHealth` drops to `0` or below.

+-   `isDead: boolean`
+    A boolean indicating whether the object's health is 0 or less.

 ## Methods